scollinspt/website/content/project/physiological-information/index.md

 ---
-title: Christian Theology, Apologetics & Spiritual Discipline
+title: Physiological Information & Adaptation
-summary: A devotional life project about the ultimately critical questions we all must face
+summary: Physiological information & adaptation is a career long project initiated with my dissertation that attempts to understand the physiological processes of adaptation to stress with dual consideration to energy and information
 tags:
-- Theology
-- Apologetics
+- Adaptive Energy
-- Spiritual Disciplines
+- Stress Physiology

 date: "2020-12-13T00:00:00Z"
+weight: 20
 # Optional external URL for project (replaces project detail page).
 external_link: ""